History of Christianity II

 Expectations and Regulations

 1. Preparation: You are expected to come to class having completed the reading assignments for that session.
-You should be prepared to discuss and ask questions about the assignments.
+You should be prepared to discuss and ask questions about the assignments in your discussion group.
 Note also that some material from the readings that is not covered in class may be included on the examinations.

 3. Late Papers: Unless an extension has been arranged in advance, late papers will be marked down one full letter grade for each day after the due date.
 Late papers will not be accepted more than three days after the due date.

-4. Make-up or Early Exams: will be allowed only in truly exceptional circumstances, in the case of unforeseeable events beyond the student’s control.
+4. Make-up or Early Exams: will be allowed only in truly exceptional circumstances, in the case of unforeseeable events beyond the student’s control and must be approved by the instructor in advance.

-6. Completion of Assignments: Completion of all required assignments (2 Exams, 1 Paper) is necessary to pass and receive credit for the course.
+7. Completion of Assignments: Completion of all required assignments is necessary to pass and receive credit for the course.
 Incompletes will be granted only at the discretion of the instructor and only in case of circumstances beyond the student’s control.

 Read: Lynch, 1-11